peta/turtle.tmbundle/README.md

 You can specify multiple magic comments throughout your document.
 When executing the query command, it will automatically determine the required endpoint type depending on the SPARQL commands that occur in your query.
 After that, it scans your document for magic comments where it uses the following strategies:

 + _Top-down:_ When the whole document is used as query, it scans every line beginning at the top until it finds a suitable magic comment
-+ _Bottom-up:_ When only the current section/selection is queried, it scans every line from bottom to top beginning at the line where the section/selection starts until it finds a suitable magic comment
++ _Bottom-up:_ When only the current/selected section is queried, it first checks if that section contains the required endpoints, and, when not the case, it then scans every line from bottom to top beginning at the line where the section/selection starts until it finds a suitable magic comment

 When no suitable magic comment was found, the command consults TextMate's environment variables (can be set in the application preferences).
 More precisely it looks for the following two variables:

 + `TM_SPARQL_QUERY`
 + `TM_SPARQL_UPDATE`

 that should contain the HTTP(S) URL to SPAR[QU]L endpoints.
 When even this fails, YOU (the user) are prompted to enter an endpoint URL.
+If you cancel, the execution is aborted and a puppy dies.

-Here is an example document with multiple sections and multiple endpoint magic comments:
+Here is an example document with multiple sections and multiple magic comments for endpoints:

 ```
 	#QUERY  <http://example.com/ds/query>
 	#UPDATE <http://example.com/tbox/update>
 	PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>  \